Working in Nairobi?

 As the largest and most dynamic economy in East Africa, Kenya is the growth engine of the region.
 In turn, Nairobi is Kenya’s busiest business hub.
 More and more people start working in Nairobi as the labor force keeps shifting to the urban areas.

 Generally speaking, however, plenty of employment in Kenya still depends on agriculture.
 Although the service sector contributes a far higher percentage of the GDP, most Kenyans are involved in farming or cattle-herding.
 Some toil at subsistence level, others work in huge agri-business operations.
 However, things are different for those working in Nairobi, but more on this below.

 The country produces coffee, tea, flowers, fruits, and vegetables for the export market.
 Since the manufacturing sector is small, Kenya imports a lot of essential resources and equipment, like iron, oil, chemicals, vehicles, machinery, and consumer goods.
 This partly explains why Kenya has accrued a hefty foreign debt.

-Overreliance on exports leaves Kenya vulnerable to crises afflicting its trading partners – the Eurozone is one example.
-A high inflation rate in Kenya has led to rising food prices, though it seems to have stabilized for now at just under 6%.
+Overreliance on exports leaves Kenya vulnerable to crises afflicting its trading partners — the Eurozone is one example.
+A high inflation rate in Kenya has led to rising food prices, though it seems to have stabilized for now at just under six percent.

 Kenyans are apprehensive about several political issues as well.
-Corruption, or a certain lack of transparency, can be a ubiquitous problem for anyone working in Nairobi.
+Corruption and a certain lack of transparency are issues you might be confronted with when working in Nairobi.

 A more pressing concern was the presidential election in March 2013.
 The last electoral process in 2007 caused severe social and ethnic tensions to erupt.
 Violence disrupted the lives of many people, not only among those living and working in Nairobi.
 Fortunately, the electoral process in 2013 was largely peaceful again.

 However, the Kenyan economy needs to grow yet more strongly and attract more foreign investors in order to combat widespread poverty and the huge household deficit.
 If the Kenyan nation can weather such potential crises, the country’s expanding economy will offer new chances to its expanding population of both locals and expats.